steven-mercatante/gatsby-post-manager/README.md

 ## Usage

-Please note that `gpm` is opinionated.
-It assumes that your posts:
+`gpm` is opinionated - it assumes your posts:

 - are named either `index.md` or `index.mdx`
 - have a `published` boolean flag in their frontmatter